-- Official State reports: relevant information submitted by the State under review; - Parallel reports: relevant information submitted by civil society (any person or group within civil society) to supplement or counter the official State report; - Formal review: an in-person dialogue between the treaty body and the representatives from the State under review; - Concluding observations: written recommendations issued by the treaty body to the State, outlining the key steps the State should take to comply with its human rights obligations; and - Follow-up process: some UN committees, like the CESCR, establish a process for following-up on the implementation of key concluding observations 24 months after they are issued.
+- Official State reports: relevant information submitted by the State under review; - Parallel reports: relevant information submitted by civil society (any person or group within civil society) to supplement or counter the official State report; - List of issues, LOIs (in some cases this is called list of issues prior to reporting, LOIPRs, see p.11): UN committees decide a list key topics and questions, relevant to the related treaty, that states and civil society should report on. - Formal dialogue (or constructive dialogue): This is a substantive discussion between the committee and representatives of the state under review on the list of issues previously agreed on.
+The dialogue is held in public and open to civil society participation.
+It is webcast live at http://webtv.un.org/ - Concluding observations: written recommendations issued by the treaty body to the State, outlining the key steps the State should take to comply with its human rights obligations; and - Follow-up process: some UN committees, like the CESCR, establish a process for following-up on the implementation of key concluding observations 24 months after they are issued.
 Civil society organizations can also submit reports.
 What are States' obligations regarding economic, social and cultural rights?